hzlmn/week-learning/redis.md

   - For storing uniq uniq values you can use `Set` structure.
 Set has all common operations like union joins intersect , etc.

-  - Common way for storing separate reccors of data but related to same domain like Users or Twits is by prefixing each record with `users:`.
+  - Common way for storing separate records of data but related to same domain like Users or Twits is by prefixing each record with `users:`.
 So sample user object can be stored as a key `users:{some_user_id}`.
 For quering such data you can use `keys` command with pattern, but it's not a recommended way.
 Better way will be to store user as a hashes, but if you need strctly this structure you can create separate `Set` that will hold user related keys.
 So then querining operation will be `O(x)` where `x` is `Set` length instead of `O(n)` where `n` is global number of keys.

-  - There are lost of other recipes how to use Redis, but the beauty of Redis is that you can come with a way of how to you it that nobody thought about before.
-Redis is very flexible for all sorts of data storing operations.
+  - There are lots of other recipes how to use Redis, but the beauty of Redis is that you can come with a way of how to use it it that nobody thought about before

 #### Resouces